johnkmeas/one-hugo-cms/site/content/menu.md

 ---
 title: Our Coffee
-type: products
+type: portfolio
-page: /products.html
+page: /portfolio.html
-image: /img/products/jumbotron.jpg
+image: /img/portfolio/jumbotron.jpg
 heading: What we offer
 description: >-
   Kaldi is the ultimate spot for coffee lovers who want to learn about their